HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor UX glitch of the list-data-manager widget.
+Fixed minor bug of the list-data-manager widget.